Bloodbat/GccDowngraderForVCV/README.md

 - Press any key to confirm and wait.

-- If you want to prevent pacman from updating GCC (and only GCC), run `./preventgccupgrade.sh` and wait.
+- If you want to prevent pacman from updating GCC (and only GCC), run `./preventgccupgrade.sh`, press a key and wait.

 - You can now build VCV Rack's dependencies **and** update other packages.